| Title: | Recurrent Event Data Analysis |

 each unique row in |

-object as response, the
+For formula object with Recur object as response, the

 covariate specified at the right hand side of the formula should be either

-or any "linear" conbination of categorical variable in the data.
+1 or any "linear" conbination of categorical variable in the data.

 The former computes the overall sample MCF.
 The latter computes the sample